lunaviadev/technical-art-writeups/WEEK-7-10/outsourcingdoc.md

 ## Quality vs Deadline

 The balance between quality and deadline remained consistent with the previous example.
 Despite the time constraints caused by the slow start, I prioritized the core functionality to ensure the asset was delivered to a good standard by the deadline.
-I had to make some hard choices about which 'nice-to-have' features to cut, focusing strictly on the requirements outlined in the brief.
-This ensured a functional, high-quality delivery rather than a half-finished feature-rich one.
+Though as mentioned above, due to the clarification that one of the assets was purely programming, it also freed up some time for me to focus on the remaining two assets to make for the client, which allowed them to be of higher quality.

+## BIBLIOGRAPHY

+Post Process Materials in Unreal Engine | Unreal Engine 5.7 Documentation | Epic Developer Community (s.d.)
+At: https://dev.epicgames.com/documentation/en-us/unreal-engine/post-process-materials-in-unreal-engine (Accessed  17/11/2025).

+[UE5] Anime/Toon/Cel Shading Model (WORKS WITH LAUNCHER ENGINE VERSIONS) - Development / Rendering (2022) At: https://forums.unrealengine.com/t/ue5-anime-toon-cel-shading-model-works-with-launcher-engine-versions/544226 (Accessed  17/11/2025).

+Custom shading models directly in your material graphs | Community tutorial (2024) At: https://dev.epicgames.com/community/learning/tutorials/ow0x/unreal-engine-custom-shading-models-directly-in-your-material-graphs (Accessed  17/11/2025).

+Basic Niagara Blood -- UE5/UE4 Tutorial | Community tutorial (2025) At: https://dev.epicgames.com/community/learning/tutorials/zB1W/unreal-engine-basic-niagara-blood-ue5-ue4-tutorial (Accessed  23/11/2025).

+SiiGulGames (2024) How to handle multiple VFX on death fps problems?.
+[Reddit Post] At: https://www.reddit.com/r/unrealengine/comments/1dvrwn4/how_to_handle_multiple_vfx_on_death_fps_problems/ (Accessed  23/11/2025).

+Need advice on how you guys make bullet tracers for an FPS game.
+I have questions about niagara effects and problems of tracers flickering in high speeds. - Programming & Scripting / Blueprint - Epic Developer Community Forums (s.d.)
+At: https://forums.unrealengine.com/t/need-advice-on-how-you-guys-make-bullet-tracers-for-an-fps-game-i-have-questions-about-niagara-effects-and-problems-of-tracers-flickering-in-high-speeds/2234150/2 (Accessed  23/11/2025).

+Easy Bullet Trails & Bullet Hits with Niagara In Unreal Engine (2023) Directed by Aziel Arts.
+At: https://www.youtube.com/watch?v=kdq82mAoKIc (Accessed  23/11/2025).